AdamStelmaszczyk/adamstelmaszczyk.github.io/about.md

 6. "See how current AI is different from humans and imitate that".
 Examples:

    - Babies learn a lot unsupervised by playing and exploring on their own.
-   - Human brain can repeair.
+   - The human brain can repair.
-   - Only choosen connections in the brain are strenghten.
+   - Only chosen connections in the brain are strenghten.
    - Newborn brain is not initiated with something random.

    A paper listing those differences would be also great.